 4 Tasty Sauce Recipes to Flavor All Your Meals

-When it comes to cooking and eating, none of it would be nearly as enjoyable without a variety of flavor and tastes.
-Different tastes, textures, and colors is what gives our meals the satisfying richness that nourishes our heart and soul, along with our physical body.
+When it comes to cooking and eating, none of it would be nearly as enjoyable without a variety of flavors and tastes.
+Different tastes, textures, and colors are what give our meals the satisfying richness that nourishes our heart and soul, along with our physical body.

 According to Ayurveda, it’s important to have all six tastes in every meal.
 The Sanskrit word for taste, rasa, also refers to the sap, the savoring, and the overall harmony of a meal, which directly nourishes rasa dhatu.